HamritSidhu/project-euler-pt1/README.md

-# Project-Euler
+# project-euler-pt1
-My solutions to some Project Euler Problems.
+My solutions to the first 11 project euler problems.
+Switching to python after this.